codecap/cloud-workshops/src/k8s-distros.md

 ![](https://kubernetes.io/images/docs/components-of-kubernetes.svg)

 ---
-# How can we simply describe a software distrubution ?
+# How can we simply describe a software distribution ?
   * same core
   * sepcific architecture aspects
   * specific set of executables